-Over the last decade, I've devoted much of my time to consulting with academic, government, and nonprofit organizations on issues involving social innovation and civic renewal.
+Over the last decade, I've devoted much of my time to consulting with organizations on issues involving social innovation and civic renewal.
 I've led several national studies and research projects aimed at understanding how social innovators do their work, the power of informal networks, the dynamics of collaboration, and other topics.

-I'm a longtime associate of the Kettering Foundation.
-I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, University of Michigan, Pacifica Graduate Institute, University of California, and several agencies of government, including the National Archives and Records Administration, the National Science Foundation and the Department of State (as part of their U.S. Speaker Program).
+I'm a longtime research associate of the Kettering Foundation.
+I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, University of Michigan, Pacifica Graduate Institute, the University of California, and several agencies of government, including the National Archives and Records Administration, the National Science Foundation and the Department of State (as part of their U.S. Speaker Program).

 I was born in Washington D.C. in 1965.
 At the age of five, my family moved to Stockholm, Sweden, where I was raised and educated.
-I returned to the U.S. in 1990 and now live in southern California with my wife and our two daughters.
+I returned to the U.S. in my mid-20s and eventually landed in southern California where I now live with my wife and our two daughters.

 © Copyright 2014 by Scott London.
 All rights reserved.